lerebear/sizeup-cli/README.md

 # SizeUp CLI

-This repository contains a CLI that wraps the [`sizeup-core` library](https://github.com/lerebear/sizeup-core) in order to provide a way to estimate the reviewability of a local diff.
+This repository contains a CLI that wraps the [`sizeup` library](https://github.com/lerebear/sizeup-core) in order to provide a way to estimate the reviewability of a local diff.

 ## Installation